 Electric tankless heaters are extremely common, particularly for their energy efficiency and simple set up.
-Since no natural gas is required, most units will let you plug into a wall outlet.
-Unfortunately, the energy efficient design can mean the heater will struggle with higher demands.
+Since no natural gas is required, most energy-efficient units will let you plug into a wall outlet, but that also may mean the heater will struggle with higher demands.
 Not so with the Stiebel Eltron Tempra 24 Plus.
 With a flow rate of up to 4.68 gallons per minute, this one rivals many gas-powered heaters.

 If you need a tankless heater that can rival traditional storage heaters, gas-powered is the way to go.
 Using natural gas, these heaters tend to act more quickly so you don’t have to wait as long for the hot water.
 The Westinghouse 11 GPM doubles the average flow rate of most tankless heaters with the capability of heating up to 11 gallons per minute.
 If you want a single tankless heater to handle all of your hot water needs, this one is it.

-The tankless heater installs like traditional water... tanks, which means you should use a professional to make sure everything is done correctly.
-The dual stainless steel design will resist corrosion and the usual wear and tear for a longer life.
-While you are using gas, the heater is Energy Star certified so you can still save some money with an energy efficient design.
+The tankless heater installs like traditional water tanks, which means you should use a professional to make sure everything is done correctly.
+The dual stainless steel design will resist corrosion and the usual wear and tear for longer life.
+While you are using gas, the heater is Energy Star certified so you can still save some money with an energy-efficient design.